 IF INJURED, SHOULD YOU ATTEMPT TO NEGOTIATE WITH THE INSURANCE COMPANY?

 Here’s the short answer: If the other driver is at fault, you should be able to get their insurance company to write you a check.

-However, it will be a small check and will not fully compensate you for your injuries.
-That’s not my crystal ball, that’s my experience.
-Every single time someone has come to me with an offer from an insurance company, I’ve been able to substantially increase it.
-I’ve turned hundreds of dollars into thousands of dollars, and thousands of dollars into more than one hundred thousand dollars.
+However, it’ll likely be a small check that won’t fully compensate you for your injuries.
+Unfortunately, this is the norm.
+Freeburg Law has extensive experience with this exact situation.
+Every single time someone has come to us with an offer from an insurance company, we’ve been able to substantially increase it.

-If you have any medical bills or need for ongoing care, you need to get an attorney involved.
-Yes, you will end up paying your attorney a percentage fee, usually one-third, but sometimes 40 percent.
-It’s worth it.
-Your attorney should increase the value of your settlement/amount of money you receive by more than their percentage.
-You should walk away with more money because of your attorney.
-If I can’t do that for you, I won’t take a fee.
+If you have any medical bills or need for ongoing care, get an attorney involved.
+Your attorney should increase the value of your settlement, the amount of money you receive, by more than their percentage.
+Therefore, you’ll walk away with more money because of your attorney.
+If we can’t do this for you, we won’t take a fee.
 Period.

 Alex has advised me on legal issues several times, very capably.
 He responds quickly and thoroughly.
 It has been a pleasure to deal with Freeburg Law.